Back to Education Programme

 The Back to Education Allowance can support people getting a social welfare payment to access second-level and third-level education and limited post-graduate courses.
 The Back to Education Allowance is paid for the duration of your course.

-You must meet certain criteria to qualify for the Back to Education Allowance and from June 2014 all new BTEA claims must be recommended and approved by a DSP Case Officer before you start the course.
+You must meet certain criteria to qualify for the Back to Education Allowance and all new BTEA claims must be recommended and approved by a Department of Social Protection (DSP) Case Officer before you start the course.

 If you are unemployed, the Part-Time Education Option allows you to keep your Jobseeker's Allowance or Jobseeker's Benefit and attend a part-time day or evening course that will improve your chances of getting a job (including Springboard courses).
 You continue to get your jobseeker's payment at your usual rate.
 You must also continue to be available for and actively seeking work.
-This means you still need to sign on at your Social Welfare Local Office.
+This means you still need to sign on at your Intreo Centre or Social Welfare Branch Office.